DSTV Options

 Scribe job name

-If the box is not checked ( ), scribing of the Job name is not performed.
+If this box is not checked, scribing of the Job name is not performed.

 Custom text: or .

-If the box is not checked ( ), custom text scribing is not performed.
+If this box is not checked, custom text scribing is not performed.

-Text height: The height (in the primary dimension " Units " or other units ) of the characters that will be scribed.
-This applies to characters that are scribed when " Scribe piecemark " and/or " Scribe job name " are checked.
+Text height: The height of the characters that will be scribed.
+This applies to characters that are scribed when Scribe piecemark and/or Scribe job name are checked.

 rotation is around the left end of the text.

-An entry of ' 0 ' (zero) degrees sets the scribed characters to be horizontal.
+An entry of 0 degrees sets the scribed characters to be horizontal.
 That is, parallel with the X axis (length) of the material.

-' X ' is the distance (in the primary dimension " Units " or other units ) from the left end of the material to the left end of the scribed characters.
-This applies to all material types that are downloadable when ' DSTV ' is the " CNC configuration type ."
+X is the distance from the left end of the material to the left end of the scribed characters.
+This applies to all material types that are downloadable when DSTV is the CNC configuration type.

-' Y ' is the distance (in the primary dimension " Units " or other units ) from the top flange if ' Web ' is selected to the top of the scribed characters.
-If ' Top flange ' is selected, this distance is measured from the far side edge of the top flange to the top of the scribed characters.
-The " Y " distance for plates and bars is measured from the top edge of the plate regardless of whether " Web " or " Top flange " is selected.
+Y is the distance from the top flange if Web is selected to the top of the scribed characters.
+If Top flange is selected, this distance is measured from the far side edge of the top flange to the top of the scribed characters.
+The Y distance for plates and bars is measured from the top edge of the plate regardless of whether Web or Top flange is selected.

 Center of mass: or .
 This applies when you download member main materials.
-You can " Download " member main materials by ' Details ' or by ' Detail sheet ' or, in Modeling , you can Download Members by Location or select member main material when you Download Material by Location .
+You can Download member main materials by Details or by Detail sheet or, in Modeling , you can Download Members by Location or select member main material when you Download Material by Location.
 The same code that is used for the Center of Mass tool in Modeling is used to calculate the center of mass.
 The calculation includes the mass of all submaterials that weld or bolt to the member main material, as well as shop bolts.
-The center of mass symbol is not placed at the actual center of mass, but is projected to the member's top flange from that actual location.

 A center of mass symbol is 2.2 x 2.2 inches (56 x 56 mm).
 It is scribed on the top flange.

-If this box is checked ( ), the center of mass symbol is scribed at the center of mass on the top flange of the material if the " Scribe type " is ' Standard ' or ' Powdering '.
-If the " Block type " is ' Hole marks ', the CNC machine places a CNC mark instead of the symbol.
-If the " Block type " is ' Tex t ', the CNC machine stencils a " Character " instead of scribing the symbol.
+If this box is checked, the center of mass symbol is scribed at the center of mass based on which location is selected for the material if the Scribe type is Standard or Powdering.
+If the Block type is Hole marks, the CNC machine places a CNC mark instead of the symbol.
+If the Block type is Text, the CNC machine stencils a Character instead of scribing the symbol.

-If the box is not checked ( ), the center of mass symbol is not scribed.
+If this box is not checked, the center of mass symbol is not scribed.

 Scribe copes: or .
 This option was added for Ficep machines, but may also apply to downloads for other machines.